-Assistant Professor II: A faculty member should be in his/herher/histheir third year of service at the rank of Assistant Professor I at the time he/shes/he isthey are first considered for promotion to Assistant Professor II.
+Assistant Professor II: A faculty member should be in his/herher/his third year of service at the rank of Assistant Professor I at the time he/shes/he is first considered for promotion to Assistant Professor II.

-Associate Professor: A faculty member should be in his/her/his/her/his/heir fourth year of service at the rank of Assistant Professor II at the time he/shes/he isthey are first considered for promotion to Associate Professor.
+Associate Professor: A faculty member should be in his/her/her/his fourth year of service at the rank of Assistant Professor II at the time he/shes/he is first considered for promotion to Associate Professor.

-Professor: A faculty member should be in his/her/his/heir/his/heir sixth year of service at the rank of Associate Professor at the time he/shes/he is/he are first eligible for consideration to be promoted to Professor.
+Professor: A faculty member should be in his/herher/his sixth year of service at the rank of Associate

+Professor at the time he/shes/he is first eligible for consideration to be promoted to Professor.
 Note: the faculty member can choose not to stand for promotion to Full-Professor.